Optimal Transport-Guided Adversarial Attacks on Graph Neural Network-Based Bot Detection: Preliminaries

 The attacker operates at test time and introduces a new bot node $v_{\mathrm{t}}\notin\mathcal{V}$ with features $\mathbf{x}_{\mathrm{t}}$.
 The attacker selects a set of incident edges, $ \Delta\mathcal{E}(v_{\mathrm{t}})\subseteq ({v_{\mathrm{t}}}\times\mathcal{V})\cup(\mathcal{V}\times{v_{\mathrm{t}}})$, resulting in the modified graph, $ \mathcal{G}'=(\mathcal{V}\cup\{v_{\mathrm{t}}\},\ \mathcal{E}\cup\Delta\mathcal{E}(v_{\mathrm{t}}),\ \mathbf{X}\cup\{\mathbf{x}_{\mathrm{t}}\})$.
 Outgoing follow edges from $v_{\mathrm{t}}$ are freely chosen.
 Incoming edges (follow-backs) are not directly controllable for humans and must respect domain constraints.

-\heading{Domain Constraints.} Edits are constrained to a feasible set $\mathcal{F}(B)$ defined by a fixed budget $B$ and plausibility criteria: { } Here, $\Psi(\Delta\mathcal{E})$ captures edge plausibility conditions, including directionality and temporal alignment, discussed later.
+\heading{Domain Constraints.} All constrained results use the same admissible-edit set for every attack.
+Let $\mathcal{V}_{\mathrm{hum}}$ be the human nodes.
+Edits are constrained to a feasible set $\mathcal{F}(B)$ defined by a per-target budget $B$ and hard social-plausibility rules: {

+} The first condition enforces the edge budget; the second makes every edit incident to the target bot; the third prohibits forced human$\rightarrow$bot follow-backs; and $\Psi_{\mathrm{dir}}$ and $\Psi_{\mathrm{time}}$ reject directionally invalid or temporally inconsistent edits.
+Thus the attacker cannot rewire unrelated graph regions, create arbitrary human follow-backs, or modify features, labels, or metadata of any non-target node.

 \heading{Attacker's Capability.} The attacker performs targeted evasion by injecting or editing a bot $v_{\mathrm{t}}$ so that it is misclassified as \textsf{human}.
 Edits are restricted to edges incident to $v_{\mathrm{t}}$ and must respect a hard edge budget $B$.
-The attacker can freely choose outgoing follow edges from $v_{\mathrm{t}}$ to existing nodes, but cannot force incoming follow-backs from existing users (e.g, cannot make an arbitrary human follow its bot).
-No changes are permitted to the edges between any other pairs of nodes, nor to the features, labels, or metadata (\eg account age) of any node other than $v_{\mathrm{t}}$ since the bot creator may not control how a human follows other nodes.
+The attacker can freely choose outgoing follow edges from $v_{\mathrm{t}}$ to existing nodes, but cannot force incoming follow-backs from existing users (e.g., cannot make an arbitrary human follow its bot).
+No changes are permitted to the edges between any other pairs of nodes, nor to the features, labels, or metadata (\eg account age) of any node other than $v_{\mathrm{t}}$.

 \heading{Attacker’s Knowledge.} We assume a black-box setting.
 The attacker has access to the training graph and its node labels, as well as the feature schema (profile, content, and edges), but \textit{no knowledge of the victim model’s architecture, parameters, gradients, or output scores}.
 The attacker cannot query the model or observe logits.
 Instead, the attacker observes which accounts are flagged or removed by the platform and which accounts remain active over time, as reflected through observable metadata such as account age.
 For injected bots, the attacker may assign non-temporal profile and content features (\eg username, bio).